-The website consists of two main parts: information about the UNUP project and our research, including news posts and blog articles on tenth- and early eleventh-century history; and resources for those interested in studying and teaching the history of this period (coming soon).
+The website consists of two main parts: information about the UNUP project and our research, including news posts and blog articles on tenth- and early eleventh-century history; and resources for those interested in studying and teaching the history of this period.

-Are you working on tenth- and early eleventh-century history yourself?
-Want to write for us?
-We’re happy to consider submissions for the site!
+If you are working on tenth- and early eleventh-century history yourself, we’re happy to consider submissions for the site!
 If you want to publish a post on our site, here are the guidelines for submissions.
 You can also get in touch with us at firstname.lastname@example.org.